 The beach also offers plenty of water sports activities, such as jet skiing and parasailing.

-During the summer months, Haeundae Beach is filled with tourists from around the world enjoying its beautiful scenery.
+During the summer, Haeundae Beach is filled with tourists worldwide, enjoying its beautiful scenery.

 What do you wear to the beach in Busan?

-As mentioned before, Korean women don’t wear 2-piece swimsuits to the beach, you would see most covering up and hiding from the sun.
-They would usually wear shorts and a t-shirt, or long sleeve UV protection suits.
+As mentioned before, Korean women don’t wear two-piece swimsuits to the beach.
+You would see most covering up and hiding from the sun.
+They would usually wear shorts and a t-shirt or long-sleeve UV protection suits.

-However, I have seen many foreigners dressed in normal swimsuits, and nobody was looking at them at Haeunda Beach (a beach popular with tourists from all over the world).
+However, I have seen many foreigners dressed in normal swimsuits, and nobody was looking at them at Haeunda Beach (a beach popular with tourists worldwide).

 Can you drink alcohol on the beach in Korea?

-You might see people having a coffee or picnic on the beach, however, I wouldn’t drink alcohol.
+You might see people having coffee or picnics on the beach; however, I wouldn’t drink alcohol.
 There are plenty of bars along Haeunda Beach, where you can enjoy a drink with an ocean view.

 Other Busan Travel Resources